-Flexible film is the most common type of packaging, with a 40% share of the global market.
-In the past, mechanical approaches to coding on packages were used, but these are expensive and not very versatile.
+Coding on flexible films is the most common type of packaging printing, with a 40% share of the global market.
+In the past, mechanical approaches to printing on flexible films were used, but these are expensive and not very versatile.
 Today, more cost-efficient digital methods are available that improve the traceability of products.